İ.Gökşen Cd. No: 54/A M.Paşa/Antalya +90 544 263 37 65 newsmile@andepol.com

 Regular Follow-up and Adjustment

-Even for those with full dentures, regular visits to the dentist are still very important.
-Your dentist will check for any oral health problems and ensure that your dentures fit properly.
-Poorly fitting dentures can be very uncomfortable and irritating.
+Even for those with full dental prostheses, regular visits to the dentist are still very important.
+Your dentist will check for any oral health problems and ensure that your prosthesis fit properly.
+Poorly fitting prosthesis can be very uncomfortable and irritating.
 Such problems need to be detected in advance.

-By following these care guidelines, along with regular visits to your dentist, your dentures can last for many years and keep your smile healthy and comfortable.
+By following these care guidelines, along with regular visits to your dentist, your prostheses can last for many years and keep your smile healthy and comfortable.

-The dentist takes an impression of the mouth with toothpaste to ensure that the dentures match the shape and structure of the gums and remaining teeth.
-A dental technician fabricates the dentures based on the impressions and shapes them to the correct size and shape.
+The dentist takes an impression of the mouth with toothpaste to ensure that the prostheses match the shape and structure of the gums and remaining teeth.
+A dental technician fabricates the prosthetic teeth based on the impressions and shapes them to the correct size and shape.

 Once fitted, further adjustments are required to improve comfort and functionality.
-In some cases, additional dental procedures, such as tooth extractions, may be required before the dentures are fitted.
+In some cases, additional dental procedures, such as tooth extractions, may be required before the prosthesis are fitted.

-If a full set of dentures is required, your dentist may recommend that you allow your gums to heal for a few weeks before fitting the final appliance.
-Alternatively, immediate dentures can be provided, although they may require further adjustments as your gums adapt.
+If a full set of prosthetic tooth is required, your dentist may recommend that you allow your gums to heal for a few weeks before fitting the final appliance.
+Alternatively, immediate denture can be provided, although they may require further adjustments as your gums adapt.

 Should You Use Denture Adhesives?

 Denture adhesives can help in some cases.
-They can increase the retention and stability of well-fitting dentures, providing a greater sense of confidence.
+They can increase the retention and stability of well-fitting prosthesis, providing a greater sense of confidence.

 They can be used in cases of dry mouth.
 People with dry mouth due to medication, age, medical conditions, etc. are situations where an adhesive can help.
 It will also be useful in cases where the facial muscles are constantly moving.